Steve Davis: Other sports

 From 1994 to 2007, Davis regularly participated in professional nine-ball pool events; he was instrumental in creating the Mosconi Cup, an annual nine-ball pool tournament contested between teams representing Europe and the United States.
-He represented Europe in the tournament eleven times, and was a member of the victorious 1995 and 2002 teams; his victory against the US's Earl Strickland clinched the 2002 competition for Europe.
+He represented Europe in the tournament eleven times and was a member of the victorious 1995 and 2002 teams; his victory against the US's Earl Strickland clinched the 2002 competition for Europe.
 In 2001, Davis reached the final of his first pool event at the World Pool League before losing 9–5 to Efren Reyes.
 Sky Sports commentator Sid Waddell gave him the nickname "Romford Slim", calling him Britain's answer to American pool player Rudolf "Minnesota Fats" Wanderone.
 Davis dislikes blackball pool as played on English-style tables in British pubs and clubs, considering it a "Mickey Mouse game" when played with a smaller cue ball than the other balls, although he is happy with the game when played with uniform balls.

+At the 2000 WPA World Nine-ball Championship, Davis was seeded 63rd.
+In the round of 64, he trailed second seed and reigning world champion Efren Reyes 2–8, but won the match 9–8.
+He defeated two other former world champions, Ralf Souquet 9–6 in the last 32 and Kunihiko Takahashi 11–6 in the last 16, but lost 7–11 in the quarter-finals to Corey Deuel.

 He reached the last 16 of the 2003 WPA World Nine-ball Championship in Cardiff, Wales, where he faced three-time champion Strickland.
 The match was notable for the behaviour of its players.
 Strickland accused members of the crowd of bias towards Davis; when warned by referee Michaela Tabb, he told her to "shut up".
 He complained after Davis took a second toilet break (when only allocated one), and Davis later admitted that the second break was gamesmanship against his opponent.
-Strickland won the match, and proceeded to the semi-finals.
+Strickland won the match and proceeded to the semi-finals.

 Davis has become a proficient poker player, with successful appearances at televised tournaments; they included an appearance at the final table of the 2003 Poker Million with Jimmy White, who eventually won.
 He finished 579th at event 41 of the 2006 World Series of Poker, winning $20,617.
 At event 54 of the 2008 World Series of Poker, Davis finished 389th and won $28,950.
 He finished 131st, winning $5,491, at event 56 of the 2010 World Series of Poker.
 At event 22 of the 2011 Grand Poker Series, Davis finished eighth and won $2,049.

 A keen chess player, he served as president of the British Chess Federation from 1996 until 2001.
 Davis co-authored Steve Davis Plays Chess, a 1995 book.